vokac/iam-website/content/en/docs/reference/configuration/local_authn/_index.md

 weight: 7
 ---

-Starting with version 1.6.0, IAM introduces the ability to limit or disable authentication with local IAM credentials, so that external, brokered authentication is required.
+IAM has the ability to limit or disable authentication with local IAM credentials, so that external, brokered authentication is required.